Our Yamanashi

 It was a very interesting title.

-I imagine that he was hit by this in the fourth grade, and his love for his hometown was cut to the core.
+I imagine that he was hit by this in the fourth grade, and his love for his hometown was completely shattered.

 I imagine that people around my grandfather's age today were cut down to the core of their love for their hometown.